amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth-Integration.md

 **Post-requisites**: Wait up to 10 minutes for the revoked access token to stop working.

 ### **RFC 7009**
-The process of revoking an OAuth refresh token follows the guidelines set out in RFC 7009, which provides a standard protocol for OAuth 2.0 token revocation.
+The procedure to revoke an OAuth refresh token follows the RFC 7009 guidelines for OAuth 2.0 token revocation."